strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/PingCastle.md

 Which is not much of a problem as it is very affordable.

 PingCastle operates by analyzing an AD environment and generating a security risk assessment report.
 It does this using several key methodologies:

 1. Data Collection

 	•	PingCastle gathers information from the AD environment using LDAP queries.
+Because all AD is is LDAP with Kerberos

 	•	It collects details about users, groups, domain controllers, policies, trust relationships, and security configurations.